Throwaway Culture Why Not Repair What You Wear?

 In the article, the idea, it seems, was that humans had entered a kind of wanton Golden Age when cleaning up after ourselves was just one more quaint waste of time, and tossing more and more of our used-once items into the trash was another sign of modernity.

 I see we throw away almost everything and replace it with new stuff.
-We don’t even limit it to items that are defective.
+We don’t limit it to defective items.
 Throw away just because it is older or out of style.

-We purchase new items just because we are bored, want to be trendy or the newer model has a new feature that we will not even use or appreciate (ie. iPhones, Cell Phones).
+We purchase new items just because we are bored, want to be trendy, or because the newer model has a feature we will not even use or appreciate (e.g., iPhones, Cell Phones).

-I wonder if we as a society saw the value of quality products and demanded them if this trend would change?
+I wonder whether, as a society, we recognize the value of quality products and demand them, and whether this trend will change.

-We tend to treat those valued items better and either sell or trade them in or relegate them to the back of the closet, cabinet, or garage.
-This is better for our culture but not Ideal.
+We tend to treat those valued items better, either selling or trading them in, or relegate them to the back of the closet, cabinet, or garage.
+This is better for our culture, but not Ideal.

 Buy Quality Clothing and Repair

-To combat our throwaway culture I suggest you buy quality clothing.
-In my journey to simplify my life with a minimalist wardrobe, I found out quality matters.
+To combat our throwaway culture, I suggest you buy quality clothing.
+In my journey to simplify my life with a minimalist wardrobe, I found out that quality matters.

-I now only buy what I need and I make sure It is of quality.
-Almost never buy on-sale items because it may influence my judgment and because I rarely shop anyway I would not save much.
+I now only buy what I need and make sure it is of good quality.
+I rarely purchase on-sale items because it may influence my judgment, and since I seldom shop anyway, I would not save much.

-I am only looking for one color item that had quality when shopping.
+I am only looking for one color item that is high quality.
 No decision overload.
 Simple!

-Instead of giving in to the throwaway culture I now repair my clothing before I buy new.
-Always out and about and walking or taking public transportation things to get ripped or torn and I have learned to repair them.
+Instead of giving in to the throwaway culture, I now repair my clothing before buying new ones.
+Always out and about, walking or taking public transportation, I’ve learned to fix things when they get ripped or torn.

 I am getting better at it every day.
 Have even learned to repair worn items.
 I also resist the urge to buy new and use the damaged item as an excuse.

-I have found that by repairing the quality clothing I have now become attached to them.
-When they get damaged I feel like an old friend has been injured and in need of my care.
+I have found that by repairing quality clothing, I have become attached to it.
+When they get damaged, I feel like an old friend has been injured and needs my care.

 The Joy Of Repairing What You Wear

-I know it sounds corny but there is joy in repairing what you wear.
-When you repair what you wear you are less likely to replace them and other items just because you can.
+I know it sounds corny, but there is joy in repairing what you wear.
+When you repair what you wear, you are less likely to replace it just because you can.

 You seek out other things to repair.
 You find new value in the things that you own.
-You also combat the stigma of the throwaway culture and that is a good thing.
+You also combat the stigma of throwaway culture, which is a good thing.

-Now that I try to repair before replacing I feel guilty buying new when I can repair what I already have.
-I had a nice quality computer bag with I broke zipper that sat in the closet for over a year.
+Now that I try to repair before replacin,g I feel guilty buying new when I can repair what I already have.
+I had a nice quality computer bag with a broken zipper that sat in the closet for over a year.

-The bag I use now is oversized which was ideal when I was working a 9 to 5 but not now.
-I passed Wilson’s Leather shop at the mall where I set up an office a few times a week.
+The bag I use now is oversized, which was ideal when I was working a 9 5 but not now.
+I passed Wilson’s Leather shop at the mall, where I set up an office a few times a week.

-They had quality leather computer bags, just the right size for 70% off.
+They had quality leather computer bags, just the right size, for 70% off.
 WOW!
-I fought the urge to buy and went home and repaired the zipper on my old bag and I am happy with it.
+I fought the urge to buy, went home, and repaired the zipper on my old bag.
+I am happy with it.

-I have been having a lot of fun repairing my pants and shirts as I try to only own 5 of each.
-There is pride in my ever-growing ability to repair what I wear.
-There are monetary and ecological savings also.
+I have been having a lot of fun repairing my pants and shirts as I try to own only 5 of each.
+There is pride in my ever-growing ability to restore what I wear.
+There are also monetary and ecological savings.

-Nothing wrong with helping the planet help use while saving money in the process.
+Nothing wrong with helping the planet help us while saving money in the process.

 The time you save from having to arrange lesser things can be used for doing the things you really love.